mantidproject/mantid/Code/Mantid/docs/source/algorithms/PhaseQuad-v1.rst

 Assuming that the *InputWorkspace* contains measured counts as a function of time, and *PhaseTable* contains the detector phases and asymmetries, the algorithm returns a workspace containing two spectra (squashograms) as a function of the same time binning.
-*PhaseTable* is expected to have three columns, corresponding to the detector id, the corresponding phase and its asymmetry.
+*PhaseTable* is expected to have three columns, corresponding to the detector id, its asymmetry and its phase.

 Usage
 -----